FarrasArias/kueski_data_pipeline/README.md

 Several improvements could still be made, which are listed now:
 - The number datatypes are all float64, which requires a lot of space.
 The ratings column could be stored as a float16 dtype.
-- Numpy is supposed to be faster, specially whan vectorizing functions.
+- Numpy is supposed to be faster, specially when vectorizing functions.
 Perhaps with more time a numpy-based pipeline could improve performance further.